naquin/native/README.md

 Install
 -------

+For JSON use, just add src/double-conversion.cpp to your project.

-Right now Native only consists of header files, so all that is needed is to reference the ./include in the include paths for your project.
+The rest of the library is header-only, so just reference the ./include in the include paths for your project.

 Requirements
 ------------